lornebb/Building-Block-Body/README.md

 ## Wireframes

+I made wireframes for this project on Balsamiq Wireframes for mobile / tablet / desktop.
+It was a huge help in quickly getting the visual structure and figuring out the most simple to use user experience.
+Links to the wireframes are [here](https://github.com/lornebb/Building-Block-Body/tree/main/Wireframes).

-Adobe XD with Material Ui Kit expansion.
+After the wireframes were done, a quick visual mock up of the landing page using Material UI was done using Adobe XD with a Material Ui Kit expansion.

 ## Flowcharts